 - 24% are concerned about the quality of instruction when it’s not in a traditional offline setting.

 - 21% worry that having an online education certificate will negatively affect their ability to find a job because prospective employers might consider it less effective.

-- 15% are more likely to choose traditional schooling rather than online due to lack of community and/or interactions with classmates and professors.
+- 15% are more likely to choose traditional schooling rather than online due to a lack of community and/or interactions with classmates and professors.

 - 8% are not sure the technologies and software will be easy enough to understand and use.

-Back in the summer of 2020, Oleg Vasilevsky, the Founder and CEO of JAMM Group, walked into the office one morning and surprised his employees: “We are going to launch an online school.”
+In the summer of 2020, Oleg Vasilevsky, the Founder and CEO of JAMM Group, walked into the office one morning and surprised his employees: “We are going to launch an online school.”

 The main activity of JAMM Group for years was project-based business-oriented camps for children and teens, but with the pandemic, this business was hard to maintain due to restrictions for in-person interactions.